streamx-hub/streamx-blueprints/services/processing/external-resources/README.md

 Optional — this setting further filters the URLs found by the JSONPath selectors, limiting which resources are processed.

-- `streamx.blueprints.external-resources-processing-service.external-page-publish-sx-type`
+- `streamx.blueprints.external-resources-processing-service.external-page-publish-payload-type`
-Specifies the SX Type used when publishing downloaded external pages referenced by incoming resources.
+Specifies the payload type used when publishing downloaded external pages referenced by incoming resources.
-Optional — configure this only if your service instance is expected to download and process external pages.
+This setting is required, even if the service instance is not expected to publish any external pages.
-A common use case is processing a `sitemap.xml` file.

-- `streamx.blueprints.external-resources-processing-service.external-web-resource-publish-sx-type`
+- `streamx.blueprints.external-resources-processing-service.external-web-resource-publish-payload-type`
-Specifies the SX Type used for publishing downloaded external web resources (non-pages) referenced in incoming resources.
+Specifies the payload type used for publishing downloaded external web resources (non-pages) referenced in incoming resources.
-Optional — configure this only if your service instance is expected to download and process such external resources.
+This setting is required, even if the service instance is not expected to publish any external web resources.

-A typical use case is processing pages that link to XML files.
+- `streamx.blueprints.external-resources-processing-service.external-asset-publish-payload-type`
+Specifies the payload type used for publishing downloaded external assets referenced in incoming resources.
+This setting is required, even if the service instance is not expected to publish any external assets.

 - `streamx.blueprints.external-resources-processing-service.external-resource-download-timeout-milliseconds`